pendle-finance/documentation/docs/ProtocolMechanics/Liquidity/AMM.md

 # AMM

-Pendle’s V2 AMM is designed specifically for trading yield, and takes advantage of the behaviours of PT and YT.
+Pendle’s V2 AMM is designed specifically for trading yield, and takes advantage of the behaviors of PT and YT.

 The AMM model was adapted from Notional Finance's AMM.
 The AMM curve changes to account for yield accrued over time and narrows PT’s price range as it approaches maturity.
 By concentrating liquidity into a narrow, meaningful range, the capital efficiency to trade yield is increased as PT approaches maturity

 Furthermore, we managed to create a pseudo-AMM that allows us to both facilitate PT and YT swaps using just a single pool of liquidity.
-With a PT/SY pool, PT can be directly traded with SY, while YT trades are also possible via flash swaps
+With a PT/SY pool, PT can be directly traded with SY, while YT trades are also possible via flash swaps.

+## Liquidity Providers (LP)

+Liquidity on Pendle V2 comprises of PT/SY (where SY is simply a wrapped version of the underlying yield bearing asset).
+This means that LPs earn yields from:

+1. PT fixed yield
+2. Underlying yield (SY yield)
+3. Swap fees (from PT and YT swaps)
+4. $PENDLE incentives

 ## Swaps